erasmuseobeth/Knowledge-Domain-and-career-path/index.md

 ## Welcome to my Knowledge Domain and Learning Map

-You can use the [editor on GitHub](https://github.com/cyber330d/Knowledge-Domain-and-career-path/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 # DREAM?VISION?

-To aid and accelerate Organism|human evolution and civilization as a whole by impacting the following interesting sectors through science and engineering innovations research and inventions;
+To aid and accelerate Organism/human evolution and civilization as a whole by impacting the following interesting sectors through science and engineering innovations research and inventions;

 ## COMMUNICATIONS & NETWORKING
 - Super advance,long distance,fast,efficient means of communication through vacuum over light years of distance instantenously